Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Update-AzureRmRecoveryServicesAsrProtectionDirection.md

 ```

 ### -DataStore
-The VMware datastore to be used for the vmdk's
+The VMware datastore to be used for the vmdisk's

 ```yaml
 Type: ASRDataStore